-This is a sign that your car needs polishing, which is a way of deep cleaning the paint of your car so that it shines like new again.
+However, paint jobs can often be brought close to an as-new appearance by cutting, polishing, and waxing.
+This is a process of deep cleaning the paint, buffing out minor imperfections like hard water spots, and applying a protective coat of wax.
 A lot of body shops and professional detailers already offer machine polishing that will make your vehicle look better, but they are usually very expensive.
-It’s much cheaper to do this by yourself, and it’s not that difficult — you just need some time.
+It’s much cheaper to do this by yourself, and it’s not that difficult—you just need some time.

 For more information on the best polishing kits for your car, refer to the table of contents.